Methods to be utilised

 1. Political theory is an open-ended, diverse and plural discipline which sets various ends in its scholarly work.
 These range from the analysis of actual political systems, the scrutiny of key terms of political vocabularies and the history of political ideas to concrete policy recommendations and the elaboration of normative arguments about political thought and action.
 Its inquiries explore ‘canonical’ and other texts of political philosophy, but they also delve in actual political debates, texts in the press, manifestos and popular literature (Leopold & Stears 2008: 1-10).

-- an analytical or ‘hermeneutical’: clarifies the meaning of particular concepts.
-Analytic political theory, hermeneutic, discourse theory and history of ideas (Leopold & Stears 2008; Freeden 2008; Freeden 1996; Howarth, Norval & Stavrakakis 2000);
+- an analytical or ‘hermeneutical’ one, which clarifies the meaning of particular concepts.
+This includes analytic political theory, hermeneutics, discourse theory and the history of ideas (Leopold & Stears 2008; Freeden 2008; Freeden 1996; Howarth, Norval & Stavrakakis 2000);

-- Discourse Theory for analysis: articulation’, ‘nodal point’, ‘antagonism’, ‘logic of equivalence’ and ‘logic of difference’.
-Investigates how social practices form the identities of subjects and objects by articulating together a series of signifying elements.
+- It will draw on Discourse Theory for analysis.
+This investigates how social practices form the identities of subjects and objects by articulating together a series of signifying elements.
+‘Articulation’, ‘nodal point’, ‘antagonism’, ‘logic of equivalence’, and ‘logic of difference’ are key terms of this methodology.

-- ‘Critical Theory’: immanent values/embedded critique, and M. Foucault: discloses historically contingent conditions of particular modes of governance and investigates the specific range of questions, problems and solutions to which they give rise (genealogy, discourse, subjectivation).
+- It will deploy the embedded critique of ‘Critical Theory’, which appeals on values immanent to social practices, and the critical methodology of M. Foucault, which discloses the historically contingent conditions of particular modes of governance and investigates the specific range of questions, problems and solutions to which they give rise (genealogy, discourse, subjectivation).

 2. The Ethnographic Methodology of Fieldwork and participant observation in the Case Studies